- K-16 MONTHLY FITNESS SCHEDULE

 -

-Measurements are conducted by appointment between AM 09 and 12 PM, lasting approximately 90 minutes, while wearing the APFU.
+Measurements are conducted by appointment between 9am-12pm, lasting approximately 90 minutes, while wearing the APFU.

 Ms. Kim, Minchong, CSCS, MS RYT 200hrs Yoga Instructor